tongueroo/sinatra/README.md

-# Test Project to Demo Some Tools
+# Test Project for Demo

-This project containers a small sinatra app that prints out some text.
+This project contains a small sinatra app that prints out some text.
 It listens on the default 4567 port.

 ## Testing Locally with Mac OSX